 While losing a customer isn’t the end of the road, it takes work to convince them you’re worth a second chance.

 Luckily we’ve got the customer makeup for every kind of breakup.
-We call it a customer win-back series.
+We call it a customer winback campaign.

 If the relationship between you and your customer seemed to end on good terms, there’s always potential to earn their business back.
-You just need to remember the three R’s of reengagement:
+When asking yourself how to get customers back, you just need to remember the three R’s of reengagement:

-The very first step in winning back a lost customer is to figure out why they left in the first place.
+The very first step in winning back an inactive text or email subscriber is to figure out why they left in the first place.
 A simple survey or personalized message asking for their feedback is the easiest way to get clarity.

 According to a synthesis of several studies on customer retention, some of the most common reasons a business loses customers include: